MattHodge/matthodge.github.io/_posts/2017-08-04-splunk-spotlight-alerts.md

 }
 {% endhighlight %}

-You will get the alert pushed via the webhook every time Splunk see's a log for our search.
+You will get the alert pushed to the webhook every time the Splunk alert is triggered.

 # Example 2 - Alerting to Slack